Clerk Authentication

 children }: {children: React.ReactNode

-children: React.type React.ReactNode = string | number | boolean | React.ReactElement<any, string | React.JSXElementConstructor<any>> | Iterable<React.ReactNode> | React.ReactPortal | null | undefined
+children: React.type React.ReactNode = string | number | bigint | boolean | React.ReactElement<unknown, string | React.JSXElementConstructor<any>> | Iterable<React.ReactNode> | React.ReactPortal | Promise<...> | null | undefined

 Represents all of the things React can render.
 Where {@link ReactElement } only represents JSX, `ReactNode` represents everything that can be rendered.ReactNode }) { constconst clerk: LoadedClerk